-Diagnosing spinal stenosis involves a full spinal evaluation conducted by your physician.
-While many people may read about the symptoms of spinal stenosis and assume that they have the condition, self-diagnosis can be tricky because spinal stenosis symptoms – including numbness, weakness and tingling — can resemble other conditions like facet arthritis.
-To learn more about diseases related to spinal vertebrae and joints, visit our degenerative disc disease page.
+Diagnosing spinal stenosis should always involve a full evaluation conducted by your physician.
+While many people may read about the symptoms of spinal stenosis and assume they have the condition, self-diagnosis can be tricky because spinal stenosis symptoms — like numbness, weakness and tingling — can resemble symptoms of other conditions.
+To learn more about conditions related to spinal vertebrae and joints, visit our degenerative disc disease page.

 Spinal stenosis is defined as a narrowing of either the spinal canal or the small spaces nerve roots use to exit the spine.
-This constriction can create painful compression on your spinal cord or its nerve roots.
-The most common cause is osteoarthritis, a condition which wears down the cartilage cushioning your spine’s joints.
+This constriction can create painful compression on your spinal cord or the nerve roots.
+The most common cause is osteoarthritis, a condition that wears down the cartilage cushioning the joints in the spine.

 The primary way of reaching an exact diagnosis for this condition is with imaging tests.
-These tests can determine the location and extent of your nerve compression.
+These can determine the location and extent of your nerve compression.
 Examples of imaging tests include:

-Initial treatment options prescribed by a physician may include over-the-counter medication to reduce pain and inflammation, and strengthening and stretching exercises.
+Initial treatment options prescribed by a physician may include over-the-counter medication to reduce pain and inflammation, as well as strengthening and stretching exercises.
 Visit our physical therapy for spinal stenosis page to read about this mode of treatment.
 Surgery is usually not required for you to experience an easing of symptoms and a return to normal activity.

-On occasion, some patients require more than standard treatment to regain their mobility once again.
-Fortunately, there are other options available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
-Recovery times are quicker and success rates are much higher than other treatments like open-back surgery, leaving you free to get out on the golf course once more!
-Contact us today for a no-cost MRI review*, and to find out if you are a candidate for our minimally invasive, outpatient procedures.
+On occasion, some patients require more than conservative treatments to regain their mobility.
+There are other options available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
+Recovery times^ are shorter than other treatments like open back surgery.
+Contact Laser Spine Institute today for a no-cost MRI review*, and to find out if you are a candidate for our minimally invasive, outpatient procedures.